 My office is a complete, integrated and focussed home for urogynecology patients.
 We offer pelvic floor physiotherapy, pessaries, urodynamic assessment, cystoscopy, the best in class laser treatment, as well as surgery (I operate at the Foothills hospital).

-I can offer office based options for most GSM or urogynecology problems, as well as hemorrhoids and skin tags (exciting news on the hemorrhoid front to follow soon).
-And yes, we can talk about aesthetic gynecology as well.
+I can offer office based options for most GSM or urogynecology problems, as well as hemorrhoids and skin tags.
+In fact, I did training in Europe to introduce a first of its kind office based laser treatment for hemorrhoids and am in the process of introducing it.
+The treatment is highly effective, with less downtime and discomfort as traditional surgical procedures.
+Also- yes, we can talk about aesthetic gynecology as well.
 I am not at all against it, unless it is borne out of unfounded insecurities.

 We can start at the most conservative options and work our way up, or go straight to surgery, as long as it would be appropriate and if that is what you want.
 The fact is however that in today's situation which I tried to explain above, it makes absolute sense to try less invasive, office based treatments first, before undergoing surgery, knowing full well that surgery will likely not be a permanent cure.
 It will most likely only temporize, ameliorize or postpone an almost inevitable recurrence - use whatever term or phrase you want; but a good phrase to wrap your mind around is: "once surgery, always a patient".
 That is no different for the other treatments of course, but they at least have less, and sometimes no - risk, and no downtime.
 I'm being overly negative maybe; but I've also been around a long time doing this.
 Surgical 'cure' of prolapse for instance, is not a cure.
 The defects are hidden, but still there.
 Overall long term success rates after surgical intervention for prolapse is closer to 50% or even less, than to 100%.
 The one bright spot remains the mid-urethral slings (YES with mesh), which is being so vilified at the moment, but even there the long term outcomes depend on the study, the definitions of success, with some studies again finding outcomes less than 50%.
 At least we now seem to have a very good alternative: Fotona Er-Yag laser.